FAQ RELATED TO SOFT PASTEL

 What brand of pastels do you prefer?

-I use pastels of medium relative softness.
+I usually use pastels of medium relative softness.
 Terry Ludwigs are my favorite.
 Mount Visions are an excellent value - large and soft, and relatively affordable.
 I also use Girault and Unison, which are both very good brands.
 I don’t particularly like Rembrandts, but they’re an economical starter pastel.
 I don't particularly like NuPastels either, but they are a cheap starter pastel as well.
-Plus you can sharpen them nicely for details.
+Plus you can sharpen them nicely for details. *UPDATE* I received a set of Rembrandts from an award and they were actually quite nice to work with.
+I don't know if they've changed formula since my original set (they used to have a waxy-ish outer coating) but I wouldn't have a problem using them now.

 How do you paint those small details?